Skip to main content

 • have reached state pension age and receive the higher rate of Scottish disability assistance.

-If payment of these benefits is suspended while you are in hospital, you will still qualify for the severe disability element.
+If payment of these benefits were suspended while you were in hospital, you still qualified for the severe disability element.

-For couples where both claimants meet these conditions, two severe disability elements should be included in the award.
+For couples where both claimants met these conditions, two severe disability elements were included in the award.

 There are various rates of DLA and PIP.
-It is only the highest rates for care or daily living that count for the severe disability element.
-Anyone not sure which level of DLA, PIP, or AA they are getting should check with the department paying their benefit.
+It is only the highest rates for care or daily living that counted for the severe disability element.

 Back to top